Penalty Learning for Optimal Partitioning using Multilayer Perceptron: Novelty and Contribution

-\section{Novelty and contribution}
+\section{Novelty and Contribution}

-Previous methods are constrained by a limitation: they rely on relatively simple models, such as linear models or decision trees.
-These models may not fully capture the complexity inherent in the underlying data, potentially leading to suboptimal outcomes.
+\paragraph{Novelty: MLP for $\lambda$ prediction} A MLP with fully connected architecture is used.
+All hidden layers have the same number of neurons.
+ReLU activation function is used in the input and hidden layer(s).
+This architecture makes the proposed model a more general form of a linear model and produces continuous nonlinear predictions compared to tree-based models like MMIT and AFT in XGBoost.

-Our method employs Multi-Layer Perceptrons (MLPs) to predict the value of $\lambda$.
-Leveraging MLPs for $\lambda$ prediction offers a distinct advantage, as they can extract pertinent hidden features from raw data, mitigating the need for manual feature engineering.
-Figure \ref{fig:proposed_model} provides a comparison summary between our proposed method and previous approaches.
-In MLPs, employing an excessive number of features is discouraged as the inclusion of irrelevant features can deteriorate the performance.
-To leverage MLPs effectively, we focus on selecting a subset of key features.
-In addition to the sequence length and variance utilized in previous methods, we incorporate two additional sequence features: the \textit{value range} and the \textit{sum of absolute differences} \begin{itemize} \item \textbf{Value range:} The value range is defined as the difference between the maximum and minimum values in the sequence.
-Denoted as $r_i$ for $i^{th}$ sequence in Table \ref{tab:models}. \item \textbf{Sum of absolute differences:} The sum of absolute differences is calculated as the sum of the absolute differences between two consecutive points in the sequence, denoted as $\sum_{i=1}^{N-1} |d_{i+1} - d_{i}|$, where $\textbf{d} = [d_1, d_2, \dots, d_N]$ represents the sequence.
-Denoted as $s_i$ for $i^{th}$ sequence in Table \ref{tab:models}. \end{itemize} These two features are chosen because intuitively, as the value range or the sum of absolute differences increases, the sequence tends to exhibit more fluctuations and vice versa, suggesting a need to adjust the value of $\lambda$ accordingly.
+\paragraph{Additional Contribution: Feature Selection} A meaningful feature distinguishes sequences from one another in the context of changepoint detection.
+Features such as the mean, quartile values (min, Q1, Q2, Q3, max) and their transformations are not selected because these features are noise in the changepoint context.
+For example, \([0,0,0,1,1,1]\) and \([1,1,1,2,2,2]\) are the same sequences.
+Sequence length and variance alone cannot fully represent a sequence, since some sequences may have the same length and variance but differ significantly in this context, so we introduce two additional sequence-related features: \textit{value range} and \textit{sum of absolute differences}. \begin{itemize} \item \textbf{Value range:} This feature ($r$ in Table \ref{tab:models}) is defined as the difference between the maximum and minimum values in the sequence. \item \textbf{Sum of absolute differences:} This feature ($s$ in Table \ref{tab:models}) is calculated as the sum of the absolute differences between two consecutive sequence points, denoted as $\sum_{i=1}^{N-1} |d_{i+1} - d_{i}|$, where $\textbf{d} = [d_1, d_2, \dots, d_N]$ is the sequence.
+This feature differentiates sequences with the same length, variance, or value range, such as [0,0,0,1,1,1] and [0,1,0,1,0,1], which are distinct in the context of changepoint detection. \end{itemize} Intuitively, as the value range or the sum of absolute differences increases, the sequence tends to show more fluctuations, indicating a need to increase $\lambda$.
+See Figure \ref{fig:features_targets} in Appendix \ref{sup_figures} to see why these two features emerge as strong candidates.

-Furthermore, upon visualizing the relationship between either of these features and the target intervals (representing the range of $\log\lambda$ to minimize training label errors), slightly increasing monotonic relationships are observed.
-This observation emerged after employing certain feature engineering techniques, see figure \ref{fig:features_targets}.